 The effervescence of a soda is the backbone of the Pimm’s Cup, but how you answer this question will probably tell much about you, though you shouldn’t sweat the question:

-- Lemonade will make the fruit cup a slightly more tart, but still quite refreshing, summertime cooler.
+- Lemonade will make the fruit cup slightly more tart, but still quite refreshing, summertime cooler.

 - Ginger beer—or its typically less-spiced sibling ginger ale—will complement the spicing of the fruit and give the drink a bit of a spine.

-No judgment for the lemonaders, but you have a much more interesting and lively drink with that ginger-spiced finish.
+No judgment for the lemonaders, but you have a much more interesting and lively drink with the ginger-spiced finish.

 Great Ginger Beers for a Pimm's Cup?

-Here are three great ginger beers to try:
+Here are 3 great ginger beers to try:

 - Bundaberg, with natural cane sugar and real ginger root, is a good choice.

-- As is Fever-Tree, with three types of ginger—from Cochin, the Ivory Coast, and Nigeria.
+- Fever-Tree, featuring 3 types of ginger.
 These give it a warm depth over its carbonated spring water.

 - Thomas Henry Ginger Ale would also do you quite well.